 They were 12 participants and one observer, and they have a common socio economic profile.
 Their interest could clearly be seen on the new economies and they considered themselves as critical consumers.
-The average age was 35 the youngest participant was 20 and the oldest 49 average age was 35, the youngest participant was 20, and the oldest 49.
+The average age was 35, the youngest participant was 20, and the oldest 49.
 Furthermore, 9 of them were males and there were 3 females too.
 Even with this common background, they do not belong to the same circle of friendship or work.
 We have a mixture of consumers, marketing and community professionals, people with their own business, and thinkers.